 Law Enforcement Academy Track Persons wishing to obtain a position as a police officer in the State of Ohio must first successfully complete a Basic Police Academy approved by the Ohio Peace Officer Training Commission.
 While a select few law enforcement agencies will hire an individual and then sponsor the person through an academy, the large majority of agencies looking to hire prospective police officers will require that an applicant obtain this certification prior to applying.

 At Columbus State, our Academy Track degree offering is designed to provide participants with both a two-year associate’s degree and the required peace officer certification upon completion of the program.
 Attendees take college classes during the first three semesters of study and then attend the police academy the final two semesters (Autumn & Spring).

 Note: at this time we do not currently operate a “stand-alone” police academy for individuals who are only interested in obtaining the certification training without attending the two-year degree program.

 Law Enforcement Professional Track The professional track is designed for persons currently serving as police officers or state troopers.
 Officers receive credit for the basic police academy or trooper academy certification they already hold and then take a group of courses to help them advance through their careers’ in addition to general education requirements.

-Corrections This program prepares students to explore and obtain positions in the field of corrections, probation/parole, diversion, and intermediate sanctions.
-Courses within this plan of study focus on a variety of realms within the system including correctional administration, institutional operations, community-based corrections, facility operations, counseling and inmate services, juvenile supervision and special category offenders.
+Probation & Supervision This program prepares students to explore and obtain positions in the field of probation, parole, corrections, diversion, and intermediate sanctions.
+Courses within this plan of study focus on a variety of realms within the system including correctional and supervision administration, institutional operations, community-based corrections, facility operations, counseling and inmate services, juvenile supervision and special category offenders.

 Online/Distance Learning Opportunities Students have the option of attending all of the Criminal Justice classes (CRJ designation) in a traditional, seated manner or via an online/distance learning format.